Some links in this post are affiliate links. I may earn commissions for purchases made through these links.

-Getting books into the hands and brains of your slow developing or reluctant readers isn’t just a good idea, it’s essential.
-Over time, kids who read less fall farther and farther behind their average reading peers.
+Getting books into the hands and brains of your below-grade-level or reluctant readers isn’t just a good idea.
+It’s essential.
+Over time, kids who read less fall further and further behind their average reading peers.
 Researchers have found that as early as first grade, average readers read up to three times as many words in a week as their lower performing classmates.
 They have called it “the Matthew Effect” because in reading, the rich get richer and the poor get poorer.
-When kids miss out on reading all those words, it limits vocabulary, makes it hard for them to comprehend more complex stories, and prevents them from becoming more fluent readers.
-They fall farther behind and become even more likely to avoid reading.
+When kids miss out on reading all those words, they experience limited vocabulary, poorer comprehension, and slower growth in fluency.
+They fall further behind and become even more likely to avoid reading.

 For this snowball of important reasons, it’s a great idea to give audiobooks to reluctant readers.

 This is the number one question that comes up when I suggest audiobooks for reluctant readers.
 But is it cheating when you listen to the news on the radio instead of picking up the newspaper?
 Is it cheating when your best friend starts to text you a great story and you say, “Call me instead!”?

 Audio books are a great tool for kids to use and they don’t replace learning to read.
 In fact, they complement it.

 Here are five reasons to get your kids listening to audiobooks